Reading time: 7 min.

 As expert hair loss specialists for men and women who are losing hair in their mid-20s, we always advise speaking to a trichologist before taking any action.

-A healthy diet and lifestyle will do you and your hair follicles good.
-However, it’s important to get a definitive assessment of your hair loss so that any choice you make in terms of treatment will be the best one for you long-term.
+A healthy diet and lifestyle will promote healthy hair growth.
+However, it’s important to get a definitive assessment of your hair loss so that any choice you make in terms of hair loss treatment will be the best one for you long-term.

 The Wimpole Clinic, established in 1975, offers outstanding hair restoration procedures including hair transplants and laser hair loss treatments.
 Our specialist can be on-hand to answer any questions in your no-obligation hair loss consultation, so contact us now for expert advice or to hear about our success stories with mid-20s hair loss patients.